fawazshah/personal-website/README.md

-#Fawaz Shah - Personal Website
+# Fawaz Shah - Personal Website

-Coded using basic HTML and CSS.
+Coded using raw HTML and CSS.